MIMESIS Joint Research Lab (2023 - 2028)

 Advancing Human-Centric Systems Engineering

-Exploring the potential of the Industrial Metaverse through Virtual Reality, Artificial Intelligence, and highly interactive 3D visualizations.
+Exploring the potential of the Industrial Metaverse for Systems Engineering

 Computer-as-Tool (HCI)

-Extending engineers' capabilities through intuitive Human-Computer Interaction.
-We translate highly codified 2D SysML/UML diagrams into visually rich, 3D iconic and symbolic representations with high semantic transparency.
+To extend engineers' capabilities.
+We translate abstract 2D SysML/UML diagrams into 3D iconic and symbolic visual metaphors with high semantic transparency, lowering the cognitive load and directly supporting metacognitive processes.

 Computer-as-Partner (AI)

-Delegating complex analytical tasks to artificial agents.
-We integrate Generative AI and multi-level digital thread analytics directly into the immersive environment to assist in navigating and verifying system architectures.
+To delegate complex analytical tasks to artificial agents.
+We integrate Generative AI and multi-level digital thread analytics to assist users in navigating complex system architectures, verifying constraints, and retrieving engineering knowledge.

 Computer-as-Medium (CSCW)

-Facilitating communication among teammates.
-We design asymmetric collaborative environments that connect Systems Architects in VR with Maintenance Engineers on Desktops/AR, fostering shared metacognitive representations.
+To communicate with teammates.
+We design asymmetric collaboration environments that connect multidisciplinary teams (e.g., Systems Architects in VR, Maintenance Engineers on Desktop/AR) to foster shared metacognitive representations of the system.

 Our Focus